OneLightKim/projects/README.md

 # projects

-1. mushroom datasets analysis
+1. Analysis of mushroom data using various analysis tools
-2. python code for smart airpurifier
+2. Python code using image machine learning for smart airpurifier
 3. make Dashboard by django to visualize 'analysis of driving record of BMW i3 hatchback"
 4. Web xlsx, hwpx, pptx, pdf File Viewer running by django